A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 By far, hospitalisation coverage is the most important aspect in planning your finances.

-It has a higher probability of happening and the costs can be great.
+It has a higher probability of happening, and the costs can amount to a small fortune.

-Having said that, we shouldn’t neglect the other part – protecting your income.
+Having said that, we shouldn’t neglect the other part, which is to protect your income.

-What happens if you’re back home and suffer from a permanent disability or a critical illness?
+What happens if you’re back home and continue to suffer from a permanent disability or a critical illness?

-Which is why you should consider having adequate life insurance coverage too.
+This is why you should consider having adequate life insurance coverage too (term insurance or whole life insurance).
 Not sure how much is enough?
-Estimate how much life insurance cover you need with our calculator now.
+Estimate how much life insurance cover you need with our calculator.

 What’s Next?